 As mentioned, the health problems associated with mold are wide and varied.
 Sometimes just touching mold can trigger an allergic reaction.
 It can also disturb the growth and send hundreds of thousands of mold spores into the air, allowing them to spread throughout the home.
 Residents in the home may experience skin rashes, sneezing, coughing, runny noses, and itchy or watery eyes.
 Many times, these problems are viewed strictly as allergic problems and mold isn’t even considered.
-Elderly people and babies….generally folks with compromised immune systems, are at greater risk for problems related to mold.
+Elderly people, young children, and anyone with a weakened or compromised immune system are at greater risk for problems related to mold.

-Stratobotrys atra, more commonly known as Black mold, has been responsible for several high profile cases involving long term or permanent health issues resulting from exposure in infested homes.
+Stachybotrys, more commonly known as Black mold, has been responsible for several high profile cases involving long-term or permanent health issues resulting from exposure in infested homes.